 You grow up.
 Graduate.
 Nab that first job.
 What’s the next step?
 Unless you live in a city with a great transit system, you have to buy a car, right?
 Well, maybe not.

 The future of driving is going to look very different, and it’s coming sooner than you think.
 The independent think tank, RethinkX, predicts that by 2030, 95% of the miles traveled in the U.S. will be covered in self-driving electric vehicles owned by ridesharing companies.
 “I think a child born today is unlikely to learn how to drive,” says futurist Juan Enriquez, co-author of Evolving Ourselves: How Unnatural Selection and Nonrandom Mutation are Changing Life on Earth.
 In this near-future scenario, you won’t need to own a car, or even have a license: We’ll all just be ferried around by on-demand self-driving cars.

 But we don’t need to wait for that self-driving future to see that the economics of car ownership has already changed.
 When you add up the costs—and sometimes headaches—of car ownership, and factor in the proliferation of ridesharing services, you start to wonder whether owning a car makes sense.

 Here’s how to make the call on car ownership.

-The average American puts around 13,500 miles on his or her car each year, according to the U.S. Department of Transportation.
+The average American driver drives around 13,500 miles each year, according to the U.S. Department of Transportation Federal Highway Administration.
 Not hitting that mark?
 Then you have a case for finding alternative routes, be it leasing, public transportation, or ridesharing.
-If you still want a car, there’s a chance you can get a better price on a lease because they’re miles based, says Ron Montoya of Edmunds.
+If you still want a car, there’s a chance you can get a better price on a lease because they’re miles-based, says Ron Montoya of Edmunds.
 And if you’re driving less than 10,000 miles a year—and you’re living in an Uber-friendly city—then it turns out to be cheaper to rideshare, says Enriquez.

 Consider the Array of Alternatives